ucldc/ingest_deploy/README.md

 The objective of this part of the QA process is to ensure that source metadata (from a harvesting target) is correctly mapped through to CouchDB
 Suggested method is to review the 1) source metadata (e.g., original MARC21  record, original XTF-indexed metadata*) vis-a-vis the 2) a random sample of CouchDB results and 3) <a href="https://docs.google.com/spreadsheets/d/1u2RE9PD0N9GkLQTFNJy3HiH9N5IbKDG52HjJ6JomC9I/edit#gid=265758929">metadata crosswalk</a>.
 Things to check:
+* Mappings:
     * Verify if metadata from the source record was carried over into CouchDB correctly: did any metadata get dropped?
     * Verify the metadata mappings: was the mapping handled correctly, going from the source metadata through to CouchDB, as defined in the metadata crosswalk?
+Collection Registry)
+* Metadata values:
     * Verify if any needed metadata remediation was completed (as defined in the metadata crosswalk) -- e.g., were rights statuses and statements globally applied?
     * Verify DPLA/CDL required data values -- are they present?
-If not, we may need to go back to the data provider to supply the information -- or potentially supply it for them (through the Collection Registry)
+If not, we may need to go back to the data provider to supply the information -- or potentially supply it for them (through the
-* Verify the data values used within the various metadata elements:
     * Do the data values look "correct" (e.g., for Type, data values are drawn from the DCMI Type Vocabulary)?
- * Any funky characters or problems with formatting of the data?
+    * Are there character display issues or problems with formatting of the data?
- * Any data coming through that looks like it may have underlying copyright issues (e.g., full-text transcriptions)?
- * Are there any errors or noticeable problems?

 NOTE: To view the original XTF-indexed metadata for content harvested from Calisphere:
 * Go to Collection Registry, locate the collection that was harvested from XTF, and skip to the "URL harvest" field -- use that URL to generate a result of the XTF-indexed metadata (view source code to see raw XML)